-We commend VA on their commitment to intense veteran outreach and VSO collaboration.
+Due to our previously raised concerns, VBA has recently shared with the VSO community, its established training for the PACT Act and the related claims and development process.
+We commend VA on its commitment to intense veteran outreach and VSO collaboration.
 While we are pleased with VA's inclusion and implementation to this point, we do have some concerns as they move forward.